karthikmurugappan/employee-tracker/README.md

 # Employee Tracker

-## Your Task
+## Description

-Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
-These interfaces are called **content management systems (CMS)**.
-Your assignment this week is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+This project aimed to create an interactive employee management system that parsed data from a SQL database and displayed it in the console.

-Because this Challenge will require the use of the `Inquirer` package, ensure that you install and use Inquirer version 8.2.4.
-To do so, use the following command in your project folder: `npm i inquirer@8.2.4`.
+This project will require several packages which include: inquirer(v8.2.4), mysql2(v3.4.0), and express(v4.18.2).
+Please make sure to use the 'npm' command in the CLI to install the neccessary packages.

-Because this application won’t be deployed, you’ll also need to create a walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the README of your project.
+Please take a look at the following screenshots to see how this application works: https://docs.google.com/document/d/1jyScp4ewZ6sisAuqc0pAPlXIqfsQx6qauyqtBhtlujY/edit?usp=sharing

 ## User Story